-Antibody raised against ANO1, protein used in transepithelial anion transport and smooth muscle contraction.
+Antibody raised against ANO1, a protein used in transepithelial anion transport and smooth muscle contraction.

 Catalogue number crb2005691 Antibody Anti-ANO1 antibody Antigen Peptide KLH conjugated synthetic peptide crb1200900 Protein ID UniProtKB - Q5XXA6 Aliases Anoctamin-1, Discovered on gastrointestinal stromal tumors protein 1, Transmembrane protein 16A, Oral cancer over-expressed protein 2, Tumor-amplified and over-expressed sequence 2, ANO1 Cross-Reactivity Mouse Host Species Rabbit Antibody Type Polyclonal Concentration 1.0 mg/mL Glycine (R1G), 0.5 mg/mL TEA (R1T), 1.0 mg/mL Glycine (R2G) Target ANO1 Family Anoctamin family Storage This material is supplied in PBS containing 0.01% sodium azide and 1% trehalose.
 The product should be stored at +4°C for short term storage and -20°C for long term storage.
 Avoid repeated freeze/thaw cycles.